denisiorodrigues/to-do-micro-saas/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-I'm usn this projto to impruouve my skill on React, Nextjs and javascript/typescript.
+I'm using this project to improve my Nextjs and typescript skills.
+Afterwards, I will use it as a basis for my personal micro saas projects.
-Afrter, I user this projeto to create my SAAS

 ## Libs

 This application uses the below librires;